dokku/dokku-letsencrypt/README.md

 ## Design

+`dokku-letsencrypt` gets around having to disable your web server using the following workflow:

-`dokku-letsencrypt` will temporarily add a reverse proxy for the `/.well-known/` path of your app to handle ACME challenges, run [https://letsencrypt.readthedocs.org/en/latest/using.html#running-with-docker](letsencrypt as a docker container) with the 'standalone' authenticator and then remove the temporary reverse proxy from your app.
+  1. Temporarily add a reverse proxy for the `/.well-known/` path of your app to `https://127.0.0.1:$ACMEPORT`
+  2. Run [https://letsencrypt.readthedocs.org/en/latest/using.html#running-with-docker](letsencrypt as a docker container) with the 'standalone' authenticator binding to `$ACMEPORT` to complete the ACME challenge and retrieve the TLS certificates
+  3. Install the TLS certificates
+  4. Remove the reverse proxy

 ## License